openstack-archive/swift-specs/specs/in_progress/erasure_coding.rst

 **High Level Flow**

-* If storing an EC archive fragment, the object server should not delete older .data file.
-This patch is in review.
+* If storing an EC archive fragment, the object server should not delete older .data file unless it has a new one with a matching .durable.
 * When the object server handles a GET, it needs to send header to the proxy that include all available timestamps for the .data file
 * If the proxy determines is can reconstruct the object with the latest timestamp (can reach quorum) it proceeds
 * If quorum cant be reached, find timestamp where quorum can be reached, kill existing connections (unless the body of that request was the found timestamp), and make new connections requesting the specific timestamp